Open Banking in Nigeria: Complete Data Privacy & Security Guide

 Aligning NDPR with CBN’s Open Banking Rules

-The future of Open Banking in Nigeria depends on how well NDPR and CBN rules converge.
 Nigeria’s Data Protection Regulation (NDPR), enforced by the Nigeria Data Protection Commission (NDPC), is the country’s baseline for digital privacy.
-It applies to all entities, including banks, startups, and service providers, that collect or process personal data.
+It applies to all entities—including banks, startups, and service providers—that collect or process personal data.

-Key NDPR principles include:
+Key NDPR Principles

 • Consent and lawful processing